awsdocs/aws-security-hub-user-guide/doc_source/finding-workflow-status.md

 The finding will not be reviewed again and will not be acted upon\.

 `RESOLVED`
 The finding was reviewed and remediated and is now considered resolved\.
+For findings from controls, if `Compliance.Status` is `PASSED`, then Security Hub automatically sets the workflow status to `RESOLVED`\.

 ## Setting the workflow status \(Console\)<a name="finding-workflow-status-console"></a>